marcolino/farmatime-server/README.md

 # Contributing

-farmaperte-server is an open-source project.
+farmatime-server is an open-source project.
 We are committed to a fully transparent development process and highly appreciate any contributions.
-Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as a part of the farmaperte-server community.
+Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as a part of the farmatime-server community.

 Please refer to our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md).